About 刘伟生 Jeremy Low

 Jeremy specialises in mergers and acquisitions, corporate restructurings and foreign investment clearances.

-He is highly experienced in competitive sale processes and managing consortium bids and complex transactions.
-He has a strong track record advising on cross-border transactions involving Chinese investors and navigating Australia's foreign investment review process.
-Jeremy is recognised by Chambers Global and Chambers-Asia Pacific 2018 as a notable practitioner in M&A and Life Sciences and for his expertise advising on inbound investments from China.
+He co-heads the firm's foreign investment desk as well our China practice.
+He was formerly the firm's Healthcare Sector Leader.
+Jeremy is highly experienced in competitive sale processes and managing consortium bids and complex transactions.
+He has a strong track record advising on cross-border transactions and navigating Australia's foreign investment review process.
+Jeremy is recognised by Chambers Global and Chambers-Asia Pacific in M&A and Life Sciences.

-- First State Super – on its successful $2.86 billion bid for a concession to operate the land titles and registry functions of Land Use Victoria for a 40 year term.
+- Aware Super – on its A$675 million proposal to acquire OptiComm Limited via an off market takeover and on its successful $2.86 billion bid for a concession to operate the land titles and registry functions of Land Use Victoria for a 40 year term.

-- a consortium led by First State Super and Hastings Funds Management – on its successful A$2.6 billion bid to operate a 35-year concession of the land titling and registry operations of New South Wales Land and Property Information.
+- a consortium led by Aware Super and Hastings Funds Management – on its successful A$2.6 billion bid to operate a 35-year concession of the land titling and registry operations of New South Wales Land and Property Information.

 - First Solar – on the sales of the Manildra Solar Farm and Beryl Solar Farm to ASX listed, New Energy Solar, following a competitive sale process.